Seriell/Serie-Bot/README.md

 4. Run the bot: `./run_linux.sh` or `run_windows.bat`

 Please report any issues to `@Seriel#0757` | `<@228574821590499329>` on Discord, or open an Issue on Github! <br />
+You can also join my server for support! https://discord.gg/43SaDy6 <br />

 Enjoy~
 <br />